Classic DOS Games

 Most early Windows games only expected you to have VGA graphics, so this might be as much as you need to know.
 Later on, games and multimedia applications started to require higher resolutions and color depth.
 QuickTime came along and allowed full motion video clips to be added to games and encyclopedias on CD-ROM (remember how to mount a CD-ROM from the Basic Tutorial?).
 You're in high resolution VGA mode right now, which is 640×480 with 16 colors.
 Games are going to start demanding 256 or even 65 536 colors, which is where things start to get really advanced.
 Regular DOSBox will let you select Super VGA (800×600 with 16 colors), but we're going to need Daum Cafe's DOSBox to use the Multiple SVGA chipset patch, and then (unlike DOS games) we're going to have to install Windows drivers.

 To change the display settings, go to the Main program group and select Windows Setup.
 Hit Options, then Change System Settings.
 When you activate the dropdown menu for Display you'll notice that, with the exception of Video 7, none of the options allows high resolutions or color depths.
 At the bottom of the list is an option to add a new display mode, which requires drivers from the graphics card's manufacturer.
 This is why people hated Windows.
-Absolutely everything needed a driver!
+Absolutely everything needs a driver!

 Changing the display mode in Windows 3.1